asbjornenge/container-orchestration-modules/README.md

 A process for determining what containers are run and where.

 * [cccf-host-basic](https://github.com/asbjornenge/cccf-host-basic) - Extremely basic example of spreading containers across multiple hosts.
-Serves mostly as a basic example of an cccf-host-x modules.
+Serves mostly as a basic example of an cccf-host-x module.

-* We need more cccf-host-x modules!
+*We need more cccf-host-x modules!*

 ## Management